This post may contain affiliate links. See my disclosure policy.

 Here are a few tips on which herbs grow well together:

 • Basil: Great companion to parsley and oregano.
-Basil is also a great companion to tomatoes (which is where I plant mine).
-Growing tomatoes and basil next to each other is said to improve the flavor of each other.
-Hello caprese salad!
+Basil is also a great companion to tomatoes if you are growing them and it is said that they improve the flavor of one another if grown side by side.

-• Rosemary + Sage + Thyme: These three herbs grow well together.
+• Rosemary, Sage and Thyme: These three herbs grow well together.

-• Oregano: Oregano is pretty easy going but does work well next to basil.
+• Oregano: Oregano is pretty easy-going.
+Works well next to basil.

-• Chives: Chives are pretty easy going and work well with any other herb.
+• Chives: Chives are easy-going and work well with any other herb.
 I usually place it as a divider between clusters of herbs that prefer to be together.
 Chives are one of my favorites since they come back strong each year.

-• Dill: Dill is another easy going herb that also works well next to lettuces.
-I planted mine next to a variety of baby greens this year.
+• Dill: Dill is another easy-going herb that also works well next to lettuces.

-Now go and enjoy those herbs!
 Make sure to consistently trim (prune) your herbs to encourage fresh growth and to avoid flowering and seeding.
 Prune early and prune often – from the top and not the bottom (bottom big leaves on herbs like basil act as solar panels so cut and use the delicious tender leaves from the top).
 Snip off any blooms as soon as they appear to extend the amount of time you get edible leaves.
-This is usually what you want the plant for with the exception of dill where you may be growing for the seed flowers to use in pickling.
+This is usually what you want the plant for with the exception of dill which you may be growing for the seed flowers to use in pickling.

 Benefits Of Herbs

-Here are a few of the benefits of herbs:
+Herbs are packed full of goodness.
+Here are a few of the benefits:

-• Chives: Chives improve digestion and are high in antioxidants.
-They also have excellent antibacterial, antiviral, anti-fungal and antibiotic properties.
+• Chives: Chives improve digestion and are high in antioxidants. (source) (source)

-• Basil: Basil is rich in antioxidants and has anti-inflammatory, antibacterial and antiviral properties.
+• Basil: Basil is rich in antioxidants and has anti-inflammatory and antibacterial properties. (source)

-You may have noticed some repetitive benefits such as herbs being rich in antioxidants.
-Herbs are some of the most powerful antioxidants.
+You may have noticed some repetitive benefits such as herbs being rich in antioxidants (source).
 Antioxidants help to protect your body from free radical damage triggered by stress and environmental toxins.
-So toss some fresh herbs into your cooking to give yourself a health boost (and flavor boost)!
+So toss some fresh herbs into your cooking to give yourself both a boost of flavor and nutrition!

 How To Preserve Fresh Herbs

-Nothing beats the flavor of fresh herbs so add them to all your meals during the growing season.
-However, sometimes your herb garden can explode with more herbs than you can get through.
-Check out this post: Preserving Fresh Herbs: 2 Easy Ways, which outlines my two favorite easy methods to preserve all those herbs.
-It provides details and helpful tips on how to dry herbs and how to freeze into flavor cubes.
+Nothing beats the flavor of fresh herbs so make sure to add them to all your meals during the growing season!
+However, sometimes your herb garden can explode with more herbs than you can possibly get through.
+Don’t let them go to waste – preserve them with one of these easy methods!

-Do you grow herbs?
-Which ones are your favorites?
-Let me know in the comment section:)
+Do you grow fresh herbs?
+Let me know in the comments below what your favorites are!

 About Vanessa Gilic